vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 		// Make sure to make this call AFTER initializing HIGHWAY,
 		// and BEFORE initializing STORE/PROFILE/LEVELUP
 		bool economySync = true; // Remote Economy Management - Synchronizes your game's
                                  // economy between the client and server - enables
                                  // you to remotely manage your economy.

 		bool stateSync = true; // Synchronizes the users' balances data with the server
                                // and across his other devices.
-								// Make sure you set this to TRUE in order to use LEADERBOARDS.
+							   // Must be TRUE in order to use LEADERBOARDS.

 		// State sync and Economy sync can be enabled/disabled separately.
 		SoomlaSync.Initialize(economySync, stateSync);